- ROLE

 My Role

-As a an employee, it’s our purpose to find exactly what they are looking for.
-You are equipped with training techniques to interview customers, cross-reference different technologies, as well as be able compare product with different competitors.
-Each customer interaction is a project that must be completed within a short-amount of time on a daily basis.
+As an employee, it’s our purpose to find exactly what they are looking for.
+You're equipped with training techniques to interview customers, cross-reference different technologies, as well as be able compare product with different competitors.
+Every customer is a project with a short turn-around time.

 The Challenge

-Every customer had a different story.
+Different customers have different stories.
 One could be looking for a running shoe to inspire them to start running again.
-Another could be looking for a basketball shoe that’s lightweight, but has great impact protection.
-Some problems we would run into were customers not knowing what they wanted, budget constraints that would eliminate 75% of our products, or customer taste just to name a few.
+Another could be looking for a basketball shoe that’s lightweight, but didn't sacrifice impact protection.
+Customers also presented unique problems like not knowing what they wanted, budget constraints, or even aesthetic taste.

 The Approach

-I didn’t realize back then, but we were using Design Thinking sell products.
-The customers were coming in with their problem of finding the product, and we would solve them through the Design Thinking process.
+I didn’t realize back then, but we were using design thinking to sell products.
 For this case study I’ll focus on running shoes.

 It Starts with Empathy

 A customer walks into the store and heads straight for an associate.
 They get to discussing the customer’s running habits.
-This is likened to a user interview.
+A user interview.
 They currently run in the Nike Free, unaware that the shoe is built for barefoot running, low impact, low mileage.
 They claim that the longer they go the more their feet hurt, and the fatigue weighs down even more.
-With this information, we can define the problem.
+With this information, we can define the problem: they have minimal cushioning on their current shoe.

 We Come Up with Ideas

-From the “interview,” we can infer that the customer is looking a for a running shoe that can give them more impact protection, and stand the mileage of a longer run.
-We generate a couple ideas to choose from Nike’s footwear technology.
-We think of shoes that possess these features, and come up with a prototype that can be tested by the user:
+Synthesizing feedback from the “interview,” we infer that the customer is looking a for more impact protection, and stand the mileage of a longer run.
+We generate a couple ideas to choose from Nike’s footwear technology that possess these features, and come up with a "prototype:"

 The Nike Zoom Pegasus 35 – Zoom air cushioning for a responsive(energy returning) ride.
 Engineered-mesh upper for a breathable, traditional fit.